SchneemannDavid/regression_project/README.md

 ### Steps to Reproduce (edit)

-1. You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the telco dataset.
+1. You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the zillow dataset.
 Store that env file locally in the repository.
 2. Clone my repo (including the acquire_telco.py, prepare.py and split_telco.py)
    (confirm .gitignore is hiding your env.py file)
-3. To acquire the telco data, I used the telco_db in our mySQL server.
-I selected all columns from the customers table.
-I then joined this table with the contract_type, payment_type, and internet_service_type tables.
+3. To acquire the zillow data, I used the zillow_db in our mySQL server.
+I selected all columns from the properties_2017 table.
+I then joined this table with the propertylandusetype and predictions_2017 in order to narrow our data to reflect Single Family Properties that had a transaction during 2017.
 4. Libraries used are pandas, matplotlib, seaborn, numpy, sklearn, scipy, and model.
 A full list of modules with specific tools are provided in my Full Report.
 5. Following these steps, you should be able to run the full report